Impact of propagation effects on the spectro-temporal properties of Fast Radio Bursts: Introduction

 \section{Introduction}

-Fast Radio Bursts (FRBs) are extraordinarily bright, short-duration transients generally of extragalactic origin.
+Fast Radio Bursts (FRBs) are extraordinarily bright, short-duration transients, generally of extragalactic origin \citep{Lorimer_2007, Review_ppr_2019, cordes2019fast}.
 They are typically categorized on the basis of their activity rates into two distinct subtypes: repeating and non-repeating bursts.
-FRBs exhibit diverse spectro-temporal characteristics, energy distributions, periodicity (for repeating FRBs), and polarization properties.
+FRBs exhibit diverse spectro-temporal characteristics, energy distributions, periodicity (for repeating FRBs), and polarization properties \citep{Zhang_2024}.
 Despite extensive observations, the origins and emission mechanisms of FRBs remain unclear.
 Establishing correlations between their complex and varied properties serves as a powerful instrument to construe the causation of these events.
+One such observable used for probing the underlying emission mechanism of FRBs is the sub-burst slope\footnote{Following established terminology, we refer to a ``sub-burst'' as a temporally and spectrally localized component within the dynamic spectrum of an FRB.
+The ``sub-burst slope law'' applies to individual sub-bursts, while the ``drift law'' refers to bursts containing multiple sub-bursts \citep{Chamma2021,Chamma2023}.}.
+It quantifies the frequency-dependent arrival time delay within a single sub-component of an FRB event.
+The sub-burst slope law describes the functional dependence of this slope on either the observing frequency or the sub-burst duration, and is a characteristic feature of the Triggered Relativistic Dynamical Model (TRDM) introduced by \citet{Rajabi2020}.